builders-garden/drift-widgets-privy-playground/README.md

 The main page (`app/page.tsx`) demonstrates how to use the Drift Offramp widget:

-1. Connect your wallet using the Rainbow Kit ConnectButton.
+1. Login using Privy authentication.
-2. Once connected, the Drift Offramp widget will be displayed.
+2. Once authenticated, the Drift Offramp widget will be displayed.
+3. You can also open the Offramp Modal version.

 ## Customization